naiu1/nlp2/README.md

 ### How do I get set up? ###

-* Summary of set up
+* Setup
+1. Set up the python library jibe, use the following link to set it up: http://www.oschina.net/p/jieba

 * Configuration
 * Dependencies
 * Database configuration